bsobotka/amv_tracker/README.md

 - [TODOs](#todos)

 ## Purpose
 I originally created AMV Tracker as a way to easily enter the AMVs I was watching into an Excel database -- prior to this it was a cumbersome, time-consuming, manual process, so I built a GUI to make this process significantly faster and easier.
 AMV Tracker v1.3.0 can be found [here](https://amvtracker.wordpress.com/).
-It worked fine but it had its limitations, was developed completely independent of any version control, was not open sourced, and in retrospect was not the most user-friendly piece of software.
+It worked fine, but it had its limitations, was developed completely independent of any version control, was not open sourced, and in retrospect was not the most user-friendly piece of software.
 Over the course of building that application, I learned a lot about Python development in general and realized too late that much of the way that program had been structured was of poor quality.

 I decided to completely re-write the program from the ground up to accomplish the following:
 1. Make the experience much more user-friendly